cyrilletuzi/angular-rx-submit/README.md

 }
 ```

-Where `somePromise()` implies a HTTP request to the server.
+where `somePromise()` implies a HTTP request to the server.
 Let us say the request takes 10 seconds.
 Now the scenario:

 - the user submits the form
 - as it is taking too long, the user leaves the page by going to another one